 VA3/VE3 Incoming QSL Bureau:

-The VA3/VE3 Incoming QSL Bureau is managed by Mike Christmas ( VE3XMS / VA3FS ) with the help of dedicated volunteers in Ontario.
+The VA3/VE3 Incoming QSL Bureau is managed by Michael Brickell VE3TKI with the help of dedicated volunteers in Ontario.

-The VA3/VE3 Incoming QSL Bureau is for incoming VA3/VE3 cards only.
+Please note: The VA3/VE3 Incoming QSL Bureau is for incoming VA3/VE3 cards only.
+Please do not send outgoing QSL cards to the VA3/VE3 Incoming QSL Bureau.

 RAC Outgoing QSL Bureau:

-RAC supports the Canadian Outgoing QSL Bureau.
-You must be a RAC member to use this service.
+The Outgoing QSL Bureau is run by Radio Amateurs of Canada (RAC).
+You must be a RAC member to use this service, but as a RAC member this service is free to you.
 When you send your cards to the RAC Outgoing QSL Bureau you must include your RAC member number (the first number at the top left of the TCA mailing label) or the mailing label itself.
-The use of the outgoing QSL bureau is free to you as a RAC member.

 RAC National Incoming Bureau